mrb113/mrb113.github.io/_posts/2016-11-30-Hacsoc-Origin.md

 ---

 ### Once upon a time...
-Maybe you're screaming right now: "MICHELLE I thought we were going to do badass technology stuff!
-Nobody asked you for your *#$@*$ life story!".
+Maybe you're screaming right now:
+*"MICHELLE I thought we were going to do badass technology stuff!
+Nobody asked you for your *#$@*$ life story!"*
 Well, I promise we'll do that in my next post, but first I need to tell you a story about the time I first was introduced to command line tools.
 And subsequently almost ruined my career path.

 During my [college days](https://www.case.edu), I was a pretty active member of [CWRU Hacker Society](hacsoc.org).
 Basically, it's a club for any students interested in technology - the main club activity is a weekly tech talk.
 Oh yeah, this is my HacSoc origin story - sadly, it's not as cool as Spiderman's origin story.